 Welcome to Tarkath...

-Tarkath is a land of the barren and the exotic, located in the furthest Southern region of Arnesse.
+Tarkath is located in the furthest Southern region of Arnesse.
 It is a desolate wasteland of ashen deserts filled with deadly creatures, where the very soil itself is poisonous to life.
 Here, House Aragon and its vassals have carved out an empire that has lasted over one thousand years.
 The people of Tarkath are hardy, passionate, and freedom-loving, embracing life with a wild abandon as though each day were their last.
 Here, some of the finest minds in Arnesse make their home.
 It is a haven for scholars and the home of the Apotheca.
 Tarkath’s warriors are among the most skilled in Arnesse, striking like the snakes after which they style themselves.
-It is a land of curious wares and exotic goods where one can purchase almost anything for a price.
+It is a land of curious wares and strange goods where one can purchase almost anything for a price.
 Tarkath is a land unlike any in the Kingdom, with its own customs and practices that are singular among their northern neighbors; a land of fallen dragons and snakes, of ancient tombs, and lores lost long ago to the world of men.

 Using This Guide